 University of Turku, Degree Program in Cultural Production and Landscape Studies offers studies in Digital Culture, Cultural Heritage Studies, Landscape Studies, Cultural Tourism, Cultural Management and Museum Studies and Material Culture.
 Tampere University, School of Social Sciences and Humanities, Department at Pori offers studies in Social Policy, Social Work and Sociology.

 Please note that in order to register for the self-study courses you need to contact directly the person in charge of the specific course.
 In addition, you are advised to contact the International Office (international(at)ucpori.fi) concerning the study right of the specific course and including it in your Learning Agreement.

 The following courses can be completed as self-study courses.

 - P1 Digital World (5 cr) book exam / written essay upon agreement in English.
-Person in charge of the course: Professor in Digital Culture
+Person in charge of the course: Staff of Digital Culture.

 - P5 Supplementary Literature, Perspectives of Digital Culture (4 cr) book exam / written essay upon agreement in English.Person in charge of the course: Staff of Digital Culture